Skip to content

 limits: { cpu: 400m, memory: 512Mi }

 These defaults only apply to containers that don’t set their own resources.
 If you declare requests, that’s what runs — limits default to match your requests.
-If you declare both, your values are used as-is (subject to the ratio cap).
+If you declare both, your values are used as-is.

 Billing is on actual usage, not requests.
 You pay for the CPU and memory your workloads actually consume, not what they reserve.
 Setting higher requests reserves more scheduling capacity (and counts against your cluster’s quota) but doesn’t increase your bill unless your workload actually uses it.
 See Cluster resources and quotas for how quota and billing interact.